Luo Pinchao

-Luo Pinchao (羅品超 (luo^{2} pin^{3} chao^{1}, lo^{4} ban^{2} ciu^{1}); born 羅肇鑒 (luo^{2} zhao^{4} jian^{4}, lo^{4} siu^{6} gaam^{3}); June 1912 - July 15, 2010) was a Cantonese opera stage actor who started to perform (as his career choice) in 1930.
-He was eventually recognized as the world's oldest opera singer by the Guinness World Records.
+Luo Pinchao (June 1912 - 15 July 2010) was a Cantonese opera stage actor who started to perform, as his career choice, in 1930.
+He was eventually recognized as the world's oldest opera singer by Guinness World Records.

-Pinchao died in Guangzhou on July 15, 2010, at age 98.
+Pinchao died in Guangzhou on 15 July 2010, aged 98.

 Career

-Returned to mainland China upon the birth of PRC, bringing along fellow convinced performers.
-Joined Communist Party and eventually became intellectual property of the State (國寶).
-Front and center on stage only when first returned to perform in Hong Kong with peer performers in the late 1970s.
-Shared stage and spotlight with PRC troupes of up-and-coming performers all over the world after those few performances.
+Pinchao returned to mainland China upon the founding of the People's Republic of China (PRC), bringing along fellow convinced performers.
+There, he joined the Chinese Communist Party and eventually became intellectual property of the State (國寶).
+He was front and center on stage only when first returned to perform in Hong Kong with peer performers in the late 1970s.
+He shared the stage and spotlight with PRC troupes of up-and-coming performers all over the world after those few performances.

 By 1988, planned succession for offices was already in full force.
 Through communal spirit (instead of individual idolization or personal branding) among the Pinchao generation (grandfathered into the system in the 1950s), the Cultural Revolution and various other events, gone in this arena was life tenure.
 Collusion among the elders found in some other mainland Chinese Opera genre still, Hong Kong and all over the world generally in Cantonese opera, The Dog in the Manger, didn't survive in PRC.